ECPina/120-work/HW-7/readme.md

 ball.x = 10;
 ball.y = 10;

-// Changes the the ball over time, shifting teh ball over and down by 1. ball.delta_x = 1;
+// Changes the the ball over time as well as the speed of the ball, shifting the ball over and down by 1. ball.delta_x = 1;
 ball.delta_y = 1;